-ElastoDyn also needs tower mode shapes specified (coefficients of best-fit sixth-order polynomials), derived using appropriate tower-base boundary conditions.
-They can be derived with an appropriate software (finite-element analysis, energy methods, or analytically) and by making use of the SubDyn-derived equivalent substructure stiffness and mass matrices (the KBBt/ $\tilde{K}{BB}$ and MBBt/ $\tilde{M}{BB}$ matrices found in the SubDyn summary file) to prescribe the boundary conditions at the base of the tower.

-For instance, using NREL's BModes software, the SubDyn-obtained matrices can be used in place of the hydrodynamic stiffness (hydro\K) and mass matrices (hydro\M).
-By setting the hub\conn boundary condition to two (free-free), BModes will calculate the mode shapes of the tower when tower cross-sectional properties are supplied.
-To obtain eigenmodes that are compatible with the FAST modal treatment of the tower (i.e., no axial or torsional modes and no distributed rotational-inertia contribution to the eigenmodes), the tower-distributed properties should be modified accordingly in BModes (e.g., by reducing mass moments of inertia towards zero and by increasing torsional and axial stiffness while assuring convergence of the results; see also https://wind.nrel.gov/forum/wind/viewtopic.php?f=4&t=742).
+ElastoDyn also needs tower mode shapes specified (coefficients of best-fit sixth-order polynomials).
+They can be derived with an appropriate software (finite-element analysis, energy methods, or analytically) and by making use of the SubDyn-derived equivalent substructure stiffness and mass matrices (KBBt/ \tilde{K}{BB} and MBBt/ \tilde{M}{BB} matrices found in the SubDyn summary file) for the boundary conditions at the base of the tower.
+For instance, using NREL's BModes software, the SubDyn-obtained matrices can be used in place of the hydrodynamic stiffness (hydro_K) and mass matrices (hydro_M) (mooring_K may be set to zero); by setting the hub_conn boundary condition to two (free-free), BModes will calculate the mode shapes of the tower when tower cross-sectional properties are supplied.
+To obtain eigenmodes that are compatible with the FAST modal treatment of the tower (i.e., no axial or torsional modes, and no distributed rotational-inertia contribution to the eigenmodes), the tower distributed properties should be modified accordingly (e.g., by reducing mass moments of inertia towards zero, and by increasing torsional and axial stiffness, while assuring convergence of the results; see also https://wind.nrel.gov/forum/wind/viewtopic.php?f=4&t=742).

 The rotational inertia of the undeflected tower about its centerline is not currently accounted for in ElastoDyn.
 Thus, when the nacelle-yaw DOF is enabled in ElastoDyn there will not be any rotational inertia of the platform-yaw DOF (which rotates the tower about its centerline) when both the platform-yaw inertia in ElastoDyn is zero and the tower is undeflected.
-To avoid a potential division-by-zero error in ElastoDyn when coupled to SubDyn, we recommend setting the platform-yaw inertia (PtfmYawIner) in ElastoDyn equal to the total rotational inertia of the undeflected tower about its centerline.
+To avoid a potential division-by-zero error in ElastoDyn when coupled to SubDyn, we recommend setting the platform-yaw inertia (PtfmYIner) in ElastoDyn equal to the total rotational inertia of the undeflected tower about its centerline.

 The C-B method assumes no damping for the interface modes.
 This is equivalent to having six undamped rigid-body DOFs at the TP reference point in the absence of aerodynamic or hydrodynamic damping.
 Experience has shown that negligible platform-heave damping can cause numerical problems when SubDyn is coupled to FAST.
 One way to overcome this problem is to augment overall system damping with an additional linear damping for the platform-heave DOF.
 This augmentation can be achieved quite easily by calculating the damping from Eq.
-(1) and specifying this as the (3,3) element of HydroDyn's additional linear damping matrix, AddBLin.
-Experience has shown that a damping ratio of 1% of critical ( $\zeta = 0.01$ ) is sufficient.
+1 and specifying this as the (3,3) element of HydroDyn's additional linear damping matrix, AddBLin.
+Experience has shown that a damping ratio of 1% of critical ($\zeta = 0.01$) is sufficient.
 In Eq.
-(1), $K{33}^{(SD)}$ is the equivalent heave stiffness of the substructure (the (3,3) element of the KBBt/ $\tilde{K}{BB}$ matrix found in the SubDyn summary file, see also Section 6), $M{33}^{(SD)}$ is the equivalent heave mass of the substructure (the (3,3) element of the KBBt/ $\tilde{M}{BB}$ matrix found in the SubDyn summary file, see also Section 6), $M{33}^{(SD)}$ is the equivalent heave mass of the substructure (the (3,3) element of the MBBt/ $\tilde{M}{BB}$ matrix found in the SubDyn summary file, see also Section 6), and $M^{(ED)}$ is the total mass of the rotor, nacelle, tower, and TP (found in the ElastoDyn summary file).
+1, $K{33}^{(SD)}$ is the equivalent heave stiffness of the substructure (the (3,3) element of the $\tilde{K}{BB}(\textbf{KBBt})$ matrix found in the SubDyn summary file, see also Section 5), $M{33}^{(SD)}$ is the equivalent heave mass of the substructure (the (3,3) element of the \tilde{M}{BB} (MBBt) matrix found in the SubDyn summary file, see also Section 5), and $M^{(ED)}$ is the total mass of the rotor, nacelle, tower, and TP (found in the ElastoDyn summary file).